International

 General Information

-Brazil has once more become a vital investment destination due to:
+Brazil has once again become an essential investment destination, due to:

-• Its global economic clout: its GNP is now the 12th-biggest in the world, it is the driving force of Latin America.
+* Its weight in the world economy: its GNP is now the 9th in the world, it is the driving force of Latin America.

-• Its internal market, which is relatively well protected, is one of the 5 largest in the world for many sectors.
+* The size of its domestic market, relatively well protected, which makes it one of the top 5 in the world for many sectors.

-• The middle class represents 46.5% of the population (2022), with significant purchasing power due to consumer habits.
+* The middle class represents 44.5% of the population (2023), with significant purchasing power due to consumption habits.

-• Its natural resources: the country also stands out for its vast natural resources, including 12% of the world’s freshwater, 30% of its tropical forests and the greatest biodiversity in the world.
+* Its natural resources: the country also stands out for its vast natural resources, including 13% of the planet's fresh water, 30% of tropical forests and the greatest biodiversity on the planet.

-• Its mining sector: iron ore alone accounts for almost 10% of national exports, just behind soya.
-But other minerals are also attracting attention, such as niobium, which is essential in sectors such as technology and aerospace.
-Brazil has 90% of the world’s reserves.
-It is also the third largest exporter of graphite, an important component in electric car batteries.
+* Iron ore alone represents nearly 8.9% of national exports, just behind soybeans.
+But other minerals are also attracting attention, such as niobium, essential in sectors such as technology and aerospace.
+Brazil has 90% of the world's reserves.
+It is also the third largest exporter of graphite, an important element in electric car batteries.

-In order to deal with the administrative burden, foreign clients will have to exercise substantial patience in their administrative processes.
-It is therefore standard, and highly recommended, to make use of the services of an experienced legal and tax firm, and to do so even for simple tasks.
+In order to cope with cumbersome bureaucracy, foreign customers will need to be patient with administrative procedures; it is therefore common practice - and highly recommended - to use the services of an experienced legal and tax firm, even for simple matters.

 Means of Payment & Banking Specificities

-If issuing a transfer to Brazil it is recommended to indicate, in addition to the beneficiary’s account number (there are no IBAN references in this country), the full name of the beneficiary as per the norms of the Portuguese language, the beneficiary’s address, as well as information regarding the economic reason in either English or Portuguese, etc.
+When issuing a transfer to Brazil, it is advisable to indicate, in addition to the beneficiary's account number (no IBAN reference in this country), the full name of the beneficiary according to Portuguese language standards, his or her address as well as information on the economic reason in English or Portuguese, etc.).

 +